You are here

-The pharmaceutical industry has devoted considerable effort to generating NF-κβ pathway inhibitors and a leading approach has been to target the IκB kinases (IKK).
-Reported inhibitors have either been pan-IKK inhibitors or IKKβ selective and to date there have been no reports of IKKα selective compounds.
-Despite being proposed as a target for treating inflammation, inhibition of IKKβ has more recently been associated with a number of side effects including development of inflammatory skin disease and sensitisation of colonic epithelium to a range of insults (Ref 1).
-In addition IKKβ knockout mice display severe liver toxicity (Ref 2) and reports suggest intestinal and liver toxicity has been an issue in clinical trials of IKKβ inhibitors.
-Given the growing evidence that IKKα has an important role in a number of cancers, the development of selective IKKα inhibitors is an attractive approach and selectivity over IKKβ may help facilitate use of such compounds clinically.
+The pharmaceutical industry has devoted considerable effort toward generating NF-κβ pathway inhibitors, and a leading approach has been to target the IκB kinases (IKK), focused on either pan-IKK or IKKβ-selective inhibitors.
+However, inhibition of IKKβ has been associated with a number of side effects, including development of inflammatory skin disease and sensitisation of colonic epithelium to a range of insults.
+In addition, IKKβ knockout mice display severe liver toxicity, and reports suggest intestinal and liver toxicity has been an issue in clinical trials of IKKβ inhibitors.
+Given the growing evidence that IKKα has an important role in a number of cancers, the development of selective IKKα inhibitors is an attractive approach, and selectivity over IKKβ may help facilitate use of such compounds clinically.

-Intriguingly, our scientists have identified a major cohort of prostate cancer patients with a specific molecular marker who have a significantly worse prognosis and in which an IKKα inhibitor could be of therapeutic benefit.
+We have now developed the first reported potent and selective IKK alpha inhibitors, and our lead compound has been shown to achieve 60% tumour growth inhibition in the metastatic PC3m xenograph prostate cancer model, despite its current sub-optimal PK (optimisation is ongoing).
+Consistent with this, in vitro studies have demonstrated a reduction in androgen receptor levels.
+Intriguingly, our scientists have identified a major cohort of prostate cancer patients with a specific molecular marker who have a significantly worse prognosis and in which an IKKα inhibitor could therefore potentially be of therapeutic benefit.
 This may enable an informative early stage trial design (further data available under CDA).